LUCIT-Systems-and-Development/unicorn-binance-websocket-api/dev/sphinx/source/readme.md

 For the PyPy interpreter we offer packages only from Python version 3.9 and higher.

+Anaconda packages are available from Python version 3.8 and higher.

 The current dependencies are listed [here](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-websocket-api/blob/master/requirements.txt).